Weight sleds are a killer way to improve speed, power, and torch calories. Here is a breakdown of the best weight sleds for push and pull training.

 There are a lot of reasons why the weight sled is an integral part of my training:

 💪 Builds horizontal power.
 In the gym we are generally lifting stuff up and down.
 But that doesn’t reflect most athletic activity.
-Load up the sled with bumper plates and unlock horizontal speed and power, especially acceleration power.
+Load up the sled with bumper plates or cast-iron weight plates and unlock horizontal speed and power, especially acceleration power.

 💪 Low impact.
 Unlike the big, heavy lifts—squats, deadlifts, bench—it’s pretty hard to hurt yourself doing sled pulls and pushes.
 I’m sure you can, obviously—I’m not challenging you to train without properly warming up and progressing properly—but the sled makes it less likely to land yourself with an ouchie versus big compound lifts.